 Why choose Downtown Lowell?

 A daytime population of over 16,000 students, residents, and workers crowd the streets of Downtown Lowell each day.
-Over 194,178 people reside within 5 miles of Downtown with an average household income of $99,037, and an average family income of $109,830.
-In addition, the City plays host to hundreds of thousands of tourists each year that attend the Lowell Folk Festival, concerts at the Tsongas Center at UMass Lowell, Sporting Events and Lowell Auditorium, Lowell Spinners games, and the Performing Arts.
+Over 110,267 people reside in Lowell, Ma. with an average household income of $72,670.
+In addition, the City plays host to hundrewds of thousands of tourists each year that attend the Lowell Folk Festival, concerts at the Tsongas Center at UMass Lowell, Sporting Events and Lowell Auditorium, and the Performing Arts.

 Lowell's public-private economic development team has produced investments of $800 million in restoration, business development, and new growth during the city's revitalization efforts.
 Physical improvements in Downtown Lowell include the Hamilton Canal Project and JAM Plan.

 The Economic Development Office provides an array of programs and financial incentives available to businesses and real estate developers doing business in Lowell.